Getting Started With Molecular Dynamics Simulation

 Table of Contents

-I would define molecular dynamics simulation concisely as the approximate, numerical, and step-by-step solving of the Newtonian equation of motion for a many-body system in a specified time.
+I would define molecular dynamics simulation concisely as the approximate, numerical, and step-by-step solving of the Newtonian equation of motion for a many-body molecular system in a specified time.

-Now let me explain it more clearly.
+Now, let me explain it more clearly.
 Imagine a system of many particles—a particle can be an atom, a group of atoms, or a molecule—which have determined initial positions.
-According to Newton’s second law of motion, if we have a way to calculate the forces acting on each particle, then we can anticipate particles’ position after a given time interval, which is called a time step.
-And then, we can recalculate the forces acting on particles at their new positions and advance to the next step, and so forth.
+According to Newton’s second law of motion, if we have a way to calculate the forces acting on each particle, then we can anticipate the particles’ position after a given time interval, which is called a time step.
+Then, we can recalculate the forces acting on particles at their new positions and advance to the next step, and so forth.
 Every time we calculate the forces and anticipate a new set of positions, we do one step of the simulation, and we can carry on this step-by-step procedure throughout a pre-specified time.
 Because molecular systems typically consist of numerous particles, it is impossible to solve the problem analytically.
 Therefore, the MD method tackles the problem numerically.

 Each molecular dynamics simulation step has two parts: calculating the forces acting on the particles and integrating (solving) the equation of motion.
-The coordinates of particles calculated in each step alongside their velocities and forces specify a point in phase-space.
-At the end of the simulation, we have a sequence of points in the phase-space called a trajectory.
+The coordinates of particles calculated in each step alongside their velocities and forces specify a point in phase space.
+At the end of the simulation, we have a sequence of points in the phase space called a trajectory.
 Molecular dynamics simulations are approximate in two senses.
 First, they calculate the forces approximately.
 Second, their integration algorithms solve the equations of motion approximately.

 Shallow vs. deep potential energy surface